 Malabo is the capital of Equatorial Guinea.
 Despite its status as the capital of Equatorial Guinea for several decades, Malabo's street network remains poorly developed.
 Malabo itself has few paved roads leading into it, and fewer than one hundred paved and developed streets.
 Equatorial Guinea is in Western Africa, bordering the Bight of Biafra, between Cameroon and Gabon.
 The climate is tropical.
 It is always hot and humid.
 The official languages are Spanish and French.
 A small section of the business community speak in Malabo and Bata.
 Local African languages are also spoken.
 The staff at major hotels and restaurants are usually bilingual (Spanish and French).
 The main religion is Christianity.
 The economy of Equatorial Guinea has benefited from the discovery of large oil reserves in 1996 and its subsequent exploitation.
 Forestry, farming, and fishing are also major components of GDP.
 Subsistence farming predominates.
 The deterioration of the rural economy under successive brutal regimes has diminished any potential for agriculture-led growth.
 Equatoguineans, are mostly Catholic and very religious.
 Walking barefoot in public is regarded as an insult.
 Expatriates are rare and may be met with curiosity and suspicion.
 Not many women are involved in business.
 Business dress is typically smart and conservative.
 The security risk for expatriates in Equatorial Guinea is medium.
 Risks include those related to poor infrastructure (including electricity and water), and the lack of business facilities, hotels, internal air links and communications systems, as well as the expectation of bribes from the security forces.
 The currency of Equatorial Guinea is the CFA Franc BEAC (XAF).
 Credit cards are not generally accepted outside of major airlines and international hotels.
 ATMs are limited.
 Medical facilities are poor.
 Emergency facilities are extremely limited.
 Serious or complex medical treatment may require evacuation which can be expensive.
-The population of Malabo is 187,300 (2018 est.), while the inflation rate (CPI) is 1.5% for Equatorial Guinea as at December 2016.
-For a single Expat, the personal income tax rate in Equatorial Guinea is progressive up to 35%.
+The population of Malabo is 187,300 (2018 est.), while the inflation rate (CPI) is 1.1% for Equatorial Guinea as at December 2017.
+Xpatulator Hypothetical Tax for Equatorial Guinea is based on the current personal income tax rates which are progressive up to 35%.

 Cost Of Living

-The cost of living for expatriates / professional migrants in In Malabo, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Malabo as at 1 April 2018 is high in comparison to other places in the world.
-1) Alcohol (where available) & Tobacco: Very Low 2) Clothing: Very High 3) Communication: Very High 4) Education: Very High 5) Furniture & Appliances: High 6) Groceries: High 7) Healthcare: Low 8) Household Accommodation: Low 9) Miscellaneous: Average 10) Personal Care: High 11) Recreation & Culture: Very High 12) Restaurants Meals Out and Hotels: High 13) Transport: Average Malabo is for example 43.3% more expensive than Houston TX for groceries, 2.2% more expensive for household costs than Kuala Lumpur, and 19.3% more expensive for transport costs than Dubai.
+The cost of living for expatriates / professional migrants in In Malabo, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Malabo as at 1 October 2018 is high in comparison to other places in the world.
+1) Alcohol (where available) & Tobacco: Very Low 2) Clothing: Very High 3) Communication: Very High 4) Education: Average 5) Furniture & Appliances: Very High 6) Groceries: High 7) Healthcare: Low 8) Household Accommodation: Low 9) Miscellaneous: Low 10) Personal Care: Average 11) Recreation & Culture: Average 12) Restaurants Meals Out and Hotels: High 13) Transport: High Malabo is for example 45.4% more expensive than Houston TX for groceries, 7.4% more expensive for household costs than Kuala Lumpur, and 56.7% more expensive for transport costs than Dubai.
 The hardship premium for Malabo for an expat from Perth, is for example 30%, i.e. host location (Malabo) premium of 40% minus home (Perth) location premium of 10%.
 Malabo is ranked as a extreme hardship location.
 Want to know more about cost of living, hardship (quality of living) or expat salary in Malabo?
 Register subscribe to your home location and Malabo and run your personalised reports.